Billi7676/abs_mn_install/Readme.md

 	- feeSourceAddr: (optional) an address used to fund ProTx fee, if missing, payoutAddr will be used

-Note: if you use a non-zero operatorReward, you need to use a separate update_service transaction to specify the reward address (not covered by this how-to).
+<strong><small>Note: if you use a non-zero operatorReward, you need to use a separate update_service transaction to specify the reward address (not covered by this how-to).</small></strong>

 Example command: